You don't have any saved vehicles!

 Insurance costs are typically lower for new vehicles.
 So, insuring your newly purchased vehicle is going to save you some cash every month because it is cheaper than if you were leasing.

-Repairs will always be covered, as long as they are under warranty.
-Because you will only have the car for 2-3 years, a warranty will still cover repair costs under it.
-That means no out-of-pocket money for a lot of the repairs.
+Most mechanical repairs will always be covered, as long as they are under warranty.
+Because you will only have the car for 2-3 years, a warranty will typically still cover repair costs.
+That means lower out-of-pocket money for most of the repairs.

 Depreciation won’t phase you.
 A new car depreciates with use, but since you won’t own the car, it won’t matter.
 You can just trade it in at the end of your lease for a newer model.